Privacy Statement regarding use of Your Personal Data by SMK ELECTRONICS (EUROPE) LIMITED – Effective from 25 May 2018

 Data Protection is the safeguarding of the privacy rights of individuals in relation to the processing of their personal information, in both paper and electronic format.

-This privacy statement is a privacy statement that we must provide to you in accordance with Irish data protection laws, including the General Data Protection Regulation (EU) 2016/679 (“GDPR”), as such laws may be updated from time to time, (“data protection laws”).
+This privacy statement is a privacy statement that we must provide to you in accordance with Irish data protection laws, including the General Data Protection Regulation (EU) 2016/679 (“GDPR”), and the Data Protection Acts 1988 to 2018, as such laws may be updated from time to time, (“data protection laws”).

 Where we need to process your personal data in connection with our operations or services, or where we have a legal obligation to process your personal data (for example, in order to comply with our legal obligations), we will not be able to provide you with the full benefit of our operations or services if you do not provide this information to us.